 In another part of the waiting room, medical school students are giving a Spanish language presentation about the effects of alcoholism to a group of patients.
 On other nights, they hold sessions on bike safety, sex education, sun protection and food stamp eligibility.

 At the back of the room, a plastic table full of legal resources for undocumented immigrants urges clients: Conozca sus derechos en el trabajo.
-Off to the side is a community kitchen, where volunteers offer healthy-eating classes; elsewhere, there’s a library full of books for youth, and a room for yoga, arts and meditation.
+Off to the side is a community kitchen, where volunteers offer healthy eating classes; elsewhere, there’s a library full of books for youth and a room for yoga, arts and meditation.

 “Once you open the door and you admit that they are a real, palpable, part of my community, it’s like driving by a car accident.
 You’re either gonna stop by and help or you’re not,” Larson says.

 An HBO documentary released last year called Clínica de Migrantes chronicled the clinic and the work of its staff and leadership.
 In one scene, a patient named Dacey first visited a local emergency room with a splitting headache.
-She racked up a bill for $3,856 for two aspirin, acetaminophen, caffeine pills, one urine collection kit, one PET-U visit, and one observation.
+She racked up a bill for $3,856 for two aspirin, acetaminophen, caffeine pills, one urine collection kit, one PET-U visit and one observation.
 At Puentes, an initial consultation costs Dacey $20; follow-ups cost $10.

-“I’m not here to discuss the politics of this thing,” Puentes co-founder Dr. Jack Ludmir, a Jefferson ob-gyn, says in an early scene.
+“I’m not here to discuss the politics of this thing,” Puentes co-founder Dr. Jack Ludmir, a Jefferson OB/GYN, says in an early scene.
 “This is purely healthcare providers and the moral and ethical obligation.”

 At the time the documentary was filmed, the nonprofit was just about to move into its permanent location at 17th and South streets, in an abandoned space Penn had donated, after several years spent squatting in the former St Agnes Hospital and local UPHS health centers after hours.
-Puentes’ current home is part of the Penn Medicine Rittenhouse Campus.
-The organization and Penn jointly renovated it.

 A patient named Dacey first visited a local emergency room with a splitting headache.
-She racked up a bill for $3,856 for two aspirin, acetaminophen, caffeine pills, one urine collection kit, one PET-U visit, and one observation.
+She racked up a bill for $3,856 for two aspirin, acetaminophen, caffeine pills, one urine collection kit, one PET-U visit and one observation.
 At Puentes, an initial consultation costs Dacey $20; follow-ups cost $10.

-Since then, its clientele has increased between 15 and 20 percent; it now serves around 7,500 clients a year at the health clinic, and through its education and legal programs.
+Since then, its clientele has increased between 15 and 20 percent.
+Puentes now serves around 7,500 clients a year at the health clinic, and through its education and legal programs.
 The mission is to address not just acute issues, but the underlying social determinants of health, like socioeconomic status, literacy and education level, as well as the political and legal environment.
 “The better your education, the better your opportunities for jobs, health, and more,” says charismatic co-founder Dr. Steve Larson.

-Larson—with a salt-and-pepper ponytail and visible tattoos—cuts an unlikely figure for someone who is also a Penn professor and works in its emergency room.
-But it’s clear, from his every interaction, that he cares deeply about the patients he sees at Puentes.
-Larson, whose mother is Puerto Rican, slides in and out of Spanish, translating for others in the room the experiences his patients convey to him—of bad experiences with other providers around the city, where they have been denied treatment or slammed with bills they cannot pay.
+Larson — with a salt-and-pepper ponytail and visible tattoos — cuts an unlikely figure for someone who is also a Penn professor and works in its emergency room.
+But it’s clear from his every interaction that he cares deeply about the patients he sees at Puentes.
+Larson, whose mother is Puerto Rican, slides in and out of Spanish, translating for others in the room the experiences his patients convey to him — of bad experiences with other providers around the city, where they have been denied treatment or slammed with bills they cannot pay.

 Many of them, like Dacey, talk about being far away from home and struggling to survive uninsured and undocumented.
 “Once you open the door and you admit that they are a real, palpable, part of my community, it’s like driving by a car accident.
 You’re either gonna stop by and help or you’re not,” Larson says in the film.

-Like many of its patients, the inspiration for the organization’s multidisciplinary approach comes from Latin America, where Larson learned about community-centered medical practices while visiting Central America for work during the 80s and 90s.
+Like many of its patients, the inspiration for the organization’s multidisciplinary approach comes from Latin America.
+Larson learned about community-centered medical practices while visiting Central America for work during the 80s and 90s.
 Back home in the United States, he connected with undocumented immigrants in 1993, at Kennett Square’s Project Salud, which primarily serves migrant mushroom workers.

 At the time the documentary was filmed, the nonprofit was just about to move into its permanent location at 17th and South streets.
 Since then, its clientele has increased between 15 and 20 percent; it now serves around 7,500 clients a year at the health clinic, and through its education and legal programs.